WEB DESIGN | RESEARCH TEAM

 Usability Testing

-Following the early redesign concepts, I led a round of usability testing using clickable mid-fidelity prototypes.
+Following the completion of early concepts by the design team, I led a round of usability testing using clickable mid-fidelity prototypes.
 Participants included those from our earlier interview set.
 The goal was to validate whether the redesigned structure and content communicated value more effectively.

 Usability testing was conducted remotely using Google Meet, Loom (screen recording), and Otter (AI transcribing)